 May 2023:

-Let’s Talk About Art in Provence – Art lover; you are spoiled for choice.
-However, if you are only in Provence or the French Riviera for a short period, you must be selective and organized.
+Let’s Talk About Art in Provence – Art lovers, you are spoiled for choice.
+However, if you are only in Provence or the French Riviera temporarily, you must be selective and organized.
 Hurry!
 The acclaimed David Hockney exhibit at the Musée Granet runs until May 28th.
 While you are in the Aix-en-Provence, the article below on ideas for spending a day in the city should be helpful.

 May is for Holidays in Provence – Step aside lavender.
 May is the month to see flowers in Provence!
 Drive through the countryside, and you will see fields of red poppies, wild iris, and wisteria blooms clinging to stone walls and dangling from trellises.
 Look closely at an olive tree; you may see the tiny white buds that promise to be olives by fall.